seL4/website/About/FAQ.md

 confidentiality proof makes no guarantees about the absence of covert timing channels.

 So the answer to the question depends on what you understand a bug to be.
 In the understanding of formal software verification (code implements specification), the answer is yes.
 In the understanding of a general software user, the answer is potentially, because there may still be hardware bugs or proof assumptions unmet.
-For high assurance systems, this is not a problem, because analysing hardware and proof assumptions is much easier than analysing a large software system, the same hardware, and test assumptions.
+For high assurance systems, this is not a problem.
+It reduces evaluation burden, because analysing hardware and proof assumptions is much easier than analysing a large software system, the same hardware, and test assumptions.

 ### Is seL4 proved secure?